Tony Tony Chopper

 Tony Tony Chopper (トニートニー・チョッパー, Tonī Tonī Choppā), otherwise known as "Cotton Candy Lover", is a fictional character in the manga series and media franchise One Piece created by Eiichiro Oda.
 The character made his first appearance in the 134th chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump magazine on May 8, 2000.
 He is the sixth member of the Straw Hat Pirates and the fifth to join, serving as their doctor.
 Chopper is frequently featured on official merchandise, serving as a mascot for the series.

 The power of the Zoan-type Human-Human Fruit (ヒトヒトの実, Hito Hito no Mi) provides him with the ability to transform into a full-sized reindeer or a reindeer-human hybrid.
 A drug he calls "Rumble Ball" (ランブル・ボール, Ranburu Bōru) enables him to perform even more transformations for a short time.

 Rejected by his herd because of his blue nose and eating the Devil Fruit, Chopper is rescued by Drum Island's quack doctor Doctor Hiriluk.
 While developing a potion to create cherry blossoms when in contact with snow, Chopper is heartbroken when Hiriluk falls ill with a deadly disease.
 After Hiriluk's death, Doctor Kureha takes him in as his mentor.
 After the Straw Hats arrive at Drum Island and take Chopper with them, Kureha uses Hiriluk's potion to turn the snowy sky into cherry blossoms, fulfilling Hiriluk's life mission.
-When complimented, Chopper acts flustered and sometimes yells at the person who complimented him to stop trying to make him happy.
+When complimented, Chopper acts flustered and sometimes yells and calls them things such as jerk, and other things at the person who complimented him to stop trying to make him happy.
 A running gag within the series is when other characters mistake him as a Tanuki, and he angrily corrects them, pointing out that he is a Tonakai (Japanese for "Reindeer").